 Students in the Biochemistry Concentration also take Biochemistry I and II, Calculus with Applications, and Statistics.
 They complete a minor in molecular biology.
 This area of study can lead to employment or graduate studies in the biochemical/biomedical fields.
 Students planning to go to medical, dental, veterinary, or pharmacy schools usually choose the Biochemistry Concentration.

-The Biopharmaceutical concentration is designed for students who plan on becoming pharmacists.
-Students in the Biopharmaceutical Concentration, if successful, will take three years of classes at Shepherd and then four years at West Virginia University in the pharmacy school.
-The student will receive a B.S. in Chemistry from Shepherd University after the fourth year and a Pharm.D. from WVU after completing the seventh year.
-At Shepherd, the student will take all of the courses needed for entry into the pharmacy school but must maintain a high GPA and meet the WVU requirements on the PCAT exams in order to gain entry to the pharmacy school.
+The Biopharmaceutical Sciences concentration is designed for students who plan on becoming pharmacists.
+Students in the Biopharmaceutical Sciences Concentration, if successful, will take three years of classes at Shepherd and then four years at one of the following: West Virginia University, Shenandoah University in Virginia, or Marshall University (referred to a “3+4” agreement with these schools).
+The student will receive a B.S. in Chemistry from Shepherd University after the fourth year and a Pharm.D. from their pharmacy school after completing the seventh year.
+At Shepherd, the student will take all of the courses needed for entry into the pharmacy school but must also maintain a high GPA and meet the individual pharmacy school’s requirements for admission.

 Students in the Environmental Concentration also take Environmental Chemistry, 13 credits of environmental science, 8 credits of earth science, 7 credits of mathematics, and 4 of biology.
 This concentration is designed for students desiring to enter graduate programs or those who want to work for environmental companies and organizations.